-Modscape’s eco-friendly houses minimise environmental impact, maximise year-round comfort and reduce running costs.
-These factors are incredibly appealing to clients looking for houses to live out their dream of a green life.
+Modscape’s eco friendly homes minimise environmental impact, maximise year-round comfort and reduce running costs.
+These factors are incredibly appealing to clients looking for houses to live out their dream of a green life in a sustainable house.

-Solar hot water, a Biolytic plumbing system for waste water, rainwater tanks and double glazed windows all support thoughtful eco-design and thoroughly considered site orientation to achieve truly sustainable houses.
+Solar hot water, a Biolytic plumbing system for waste water, rainwater tanks and double glazed windows all support thoughtful eco house designs and thoroughly considered site orientation to achieve truly sustainable houses.

-Sanctuary Magazine – the bible for sustainable homes design and eco-friendly houses – caught up with the Camerons to hear their story:
+Sanctuary Magazine – the bible for eco house designs and sustainable houses – caught up with the Camerons to hear their story:

 Both fully-fitted-out modules were set down on 14 steel-screw pylons, which made for a very light footprint on the scenically spectacular site located on the border of the Otway Ranges forests and the volcanic plains southwest of Melbourne.

-She was so thrilled that her instant house was exactly what she’d envisioned, she could have moved in then and there—only a practical consideration stopped her.
+She was so thrilled that her instant modular home was exactly what she’d envisioned, she could have moved in then and there—only a practical consideration stopped her.
 “It took a month longer, because we had to have water in the tank.”

 As empty-nesters, the Camerons decided to realise their dream of swapping the big, conventional houses in Geelong to live simply and sustainably, with a five-acre permaculture garden, in a friendly rural place with magnificent views and a sense of like-minded community.

-They opted to go the pre-fab route for the simple reason that the whole region is in the throes of gang-buster development and they couldn’t find a builder interested in doing small eco sustainable homes.
+They opted to go the prefab homes route for the simple reason that the whole region is in the throes of gang-buster development and they couldn’t find a builder interested in doing small eco sustainable houses.
 “My neighbour couldn’t even get a builder to quote!” recalls Judy.